 - Supporting positive transitions within the school

-Circle Time is a group orientated way of learning that is based on the core values of mutual respect, equal opportunity and inclusiveness.
+What is a Morning Circle?
+It is a group orientated way of learning that is based on the core values of mutual respect, equal opportunity and inclusiveness.
 These values are reflected in the 'rules' and 'method'.
 The 'method' is a collection of teaching strategies that ensure that all students have equal opportunities within the circle.

 Restorative Practice